jenkins-infra/jira/README.md

 If you omit the above steps, the JIRA container will start empty.

-Finally, run `make startjira` to build and start JIRA container in the foreground.
+Finally, run `make run` to build and start JIRA container in the foreground.

 When its initialization sequence is all done, point the browser to `http://localhost:8080/`.